memtrip/eos-jvm/eos-chain-actions/README.md

 - Refund

 ## Examples
 See src/test for a full suite of integration tests.
-The setup scripts in [eos-dev-env](https://github.com/memtrip/eos-jvm/eos-dev-env) need to be ran before the tests will work.